Running – Jane Grey

 Coaching Pathways At FIT

 Most FIT coaches are either Triathlon coaches or specialist coaches in a particular discipline such as Water Running.
 If you are interested in coaching for FIT, it’s a good idea to talk to either a a Lead Discipline Coach or FIT’s Coaching Coordinator to determine what courses are coming up and/ or where coaches are needed.
-From time to time, we also advertise for new coaches on an ás needs’basis.
-FIT Coaching Pathways and coaching snapshot 2016 available to download here
+From time to time, we also advertise for new coaches on an as needs basis.
+A PDF version of the below pathway is available here.

 Coaches Reimbursement Policy